alexjamesing/Deep_LVPM/README.md

 In the tutorial below, we give a very simple example of how DLVPM can be used.
 This tutorial uses the MNIST dataset (the hello world! of machine learning!!), designed to give the user an idea of how a DLVPM StructuralModel can be instantiated, then trained, tested and saved.

 In this example, the DLVPM method constructs deep latent variables (DLVs) that are highly correlated between image and categorical data.
+This is the simplest kind of DLVPM model, with just two data-types.
+It should be possible to train this model on a modern laptop, using only CPU, in just a few minutes.

 First, we need to download the MNIST dataset, and prepare it for use with the DLVPM model: